Share and Enjoy:

 Govt Communications Resources

-Here, public relations skills are applied to a wide range of interesting and sometimes controversial information programs.
+Here, public relations skills are applied to a lot of interesting and sometimes controversial information programs.
 Learn more about government communications, explore best practices and have a look at examples of effective public affairs and public information programs.

 3 Case Studies in Social Media Experimentation